circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

             - deploy
 ```

-This means that `another-job` will require both `deploy-0.1` and `deploy-0.2` to
+This means that `another-job` will require both deploy jobs in the matrix to
 finish before it runs.

-You can also manually set the `alias` to a custom value, to clear up any ambiguity between job names.
+You can also manually set the `alias` to a custom value, to clear up any
+ambiguity between job names.
 For example:

 ```yaml
 workflows: